Sidra-Tul-Muntaha-Ghouri/Email_ecxtraction/README.md

 ## Overview

-Email Extraction is a Python project developed for extracting emails from Gmail accounts and saving them as a csv file.
+Email Extraction is a Python project developed for extracting emails from Gmail accounts and saving them as a CSV file.
 The project is designed to work seamlessly with Gmail accounts and offers a user-friendly Streamlit interface for ease of use.

 ## Features